Lilyjjo/tldr-research/README.md

 --> sent bid for bidder_1 for: 16
 ...
 ```
-The auction is 2nd price, but having the bids included is flakey.
-The bids are currently stored in the suapp's contract storage instead of in the confidential store.
-The contract storage only updates when Rigil has blocks produced, so when the auction get triggered it's not guaranteed that the bids have populated the contract storage yet.
-Fixing this is a TODO in a future version.

-For the same reason the Auction Stats are can report from older auctions.
-These stats are being pulled from the suapp's contract storage to show what is actually happening inside of the kettle post execution.

 ## Motivation and Prior Works
 This repo focuses on AMMs as an example protocol, as both the LPs and traders of AMMs lose money due to not being able to control the sequencing of trades that occur on-chain.